enspyrco/crowdleague/.contributing/the-process.md

   1. Create a tracking issue

+      - add a tracking label

       - title "section_name use_case_number: use_case_name"

-      - in the description, create a checklist of tasks (sub issues) that outlines the steps to add the use case to the app
+      - in the description, break down the use case into a checklist of tasks (sub issues)

       - grab team for discussion/ input on checklist

-      - create issues from tasks and link issue number

-      - add a tracking label

-  2. For each task in tracking issue, create an issue and link its issue number in the checklist
+  2. For each task in tracking issue, create an issue and link its issue number

   3. Add all created issues to appropriate github projects